RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 #RosettaScript Sections

+##PROTOCOLS

+The PROTOCOLS section is the "main" section of the XML which actually specifies how the protocol will be run.
+Internally, it's implemented with the [[ParsedProtocolMover]], so more details of the subtag syntax can be found there.

+Generally, the PROTOCOLS section will be a series of `<Add ../>` tags.
+Each tag will specify a mover, filter and/or simple metric to apply.
+The RosettaScript protocol steps through each subtag in order, applying each entry.

+Typical parameters for each Add tag:

+-  `mover` or `mover_name` -- Specify a [[mover|Movers-RosettaScripts]] (defined previously in the MOVERS section) to apply at this stage of the protocol.
+The current pose (structure) being simulated will be modified by that mover and become the input structure to the next mover/filter/metric/etc. in the list.
+-  `filter` or `filter_name` -- Specify a [[filter|Filters-RosettaScripts]] (defined previously in the FILTERS section) to applied to the pose being simulated.
+Filters will not modify the pose, but will produce a pass/fail result.
+If the pose passes, it moves on to the next step.
+If the pose fails, the current simulation will be discarded, and the simulation will be restarted from the top of the PROTOCOLS section.
+Most filters will also calculate an associated value, and filters specified in the PROTOCOLS section will report that value to the scorefile (under the name of the filter).
+NOTE: By default the score thus reported is recalculated for the structure being output.
+You can change this to be for the evaluation mid-protocol by setting the option `report_at_end="false"` in the Add tag for that filer.
+(Though for reporting purposes, the metrics option is preferred.)
+-  `metrics` -- (Post 15-Oct-2020 releases) Specify a comma-separated list of [[SimpleMetrics]] to calculate at this stage of the protocol and add to the scorefile.
+By default, the metrics will be added to the scorefile under the name of the metric, as specified in the `metrics` option.
+You can change this with the `labels` option, which takes a comma-separated list of names.
+The label `-` is special cased to give you the same name as you would have typically gotten withthe RunSimpleMetrics mover.
+(The [[RunSimpleMetrics]] mover provides more options in running SimpleMetrics.)

 ##SCOREFUNCTIONS

 The SCOREFXNS section defines scorefunctions that will be used in Filters and Movers.
 This can be used to define any of the scores defined in the path/to/rosetta/main/database